APNIC-Labs/draft-kskroll-sentinel/README.md

 Huston, et al.          Expires December 6, 2018                [Page 6]

 Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018

-   To describe this process of classification, we can classify DNS resolvers into five distinct behavior types, for which we will use the labels: "Vnew", "Vold", "Vind", "nonV", and "other".
+   To describe this process of classification, DNS resolvers are classified by five distinct behavior types using the labels: "Vnew", "Vold", "Vind", "nonV", and "other".
 These labels correspond to resolver system behaviour types as follows:

    Vnew:  A DNS resolver that is configured to implement this mechanism
       and has loaded the nominated key into their local trusted key